Graffiti Arty, when art and fashion meet

 Why choose Graffiti Viscose Crepe?

-- A pleasant material : Viscose offers an unrivaled feeling of softness and comfort.
+A pleasant material : Viscose offers an unrivaled feeling of softness and comfort.

-- A pattern that will follow your desires : This fabric is suitable for both everyday clothing and party outfits, fitting perfectly into the spirit of the Christmas capsule.
+A pattern that will follow your desires : This fabric is suitable for both everyday clothing and party outfits, fitting perfectly into the spirit of the Christmas capsule.

-Sewing Tips and Care
+Sewing Tips and Maintenance

 To get the most out of your Graffiti viscose crepe , here are some sewing tips:

-- Opt for delicate finishes, such as a rolled hem, to highlight the fluidity of the fabric.
+Opt for delicate finishes, such as a rolled hem, to highlight the fluidity of the fabric.

-- Have your coupon before sewing your garment.
+Have your coupon before sewing your garment.

-- No dryer.
+No tumble dryer.

-- Medium ironing (2 points or 150 degrees maximum)
+Medium ironing (2 points or 150 degrees maximum)

 Conclusion: An inspiring Christmas capsule

 With the Graffiti viscose crepe , I wanted to breathe something unique and singular into the Maison Fauve universe.
-Your future sewing in this print promises to become a centerpiece of your creations, whether spectacular dresses or light blouses.
+Your future sewing in this print promises to become a centerpiece of your creations, whether it's spectacular dresses or light blouses.

 Will you be seduced by the little madness of the Christmas capsule?